MischaU8/yumyum/tools/boolean-keep-tools_hvwrf4tnQ74.md

-yum yum Floyd here with a quick look at the keep tools Boolean feature in plasticity when using the Boolean command the tool bodies will be removed after the operation if you'd like to retain the tools use the keyboard
+yum yum Floyd here with a quick look at the keep tools Boolean feature in
+Plasticity when using the Boolean command the tool bodies will be removed after the operation if you'd like to retain the tools use the keyboard